zemian/zemian.github.io/src/blog/2018/how-to-setup-httpd-reverse-proxy-to-tomcat.md

   - tomcat
 ---

-Here is an example on how to configure HTTPD server with reverse proxy into Tomcat, and adding the authenticated user as header and passing to Tocmat server.
+Here is an example on how to configure `httpd` server with reverse proxy into Tomcat, and adding the authenticated user as header and passing to Tomcat server.

-1. Example of `httpd.conf` file
+Here is an example of `httpd.conf` config file:

 {% verbatim %}
 ```